Lura Eyestone

-Lura Eyestone was an educator and author.
+Lura Eyestone (1872-1965) was an educator and author.
 She both attended and worked at Illinois State Normal University.
 The Eyestone School in Normal, Illinois, honors her contributions to education.

 Early life

 Lura was born on October 14, 1872, in Bloomington, Illinois.
 Her parents were Theodore Riley and Martha (Liston) Congleton.
 She had three sisters named Letha, Cora, and Dora.
 Letha, however, was born to Elizabeth Liston, Martha's older sister, given that Theodore was married to her at one point as well.
 Theodore worked as a police officer in the community, but eventually resigned and moved to Indiana in 1874.
-Lura's mother, Martha, passed away the same year, just two years after Lura was born.
+Lura's mother, Martha, died the same year, just two years after Lura was born.
 Lura was thus adopted by Charles and Martha (Johnson) Eyestone.

 Lura then relocated nearby in Normal, Illinois, with her adoptive parents.
 Charles was a farmer and a veteran of the United States Civil War.
 The family had an abundant fruit farm.
 Though unemployed, Martha was a member of the Women's Home Missionary Society, which was organized through the family's church, Grace Methodist Episcopal Church.

 Charles and Martha wanted Lura to receive a quality education.
 Thus, they sent her to the Normal Public Schools.
 This decision was made due to their skepticism of practicing teachers, who were often educating children in the community through the teacher education program at Illinois State Normal University.
 However, Lura would walk among ISNU's campus and fantasize about attending school there.
 This eventually inspired her to advocate for herself and her attendance at one of the laboratory schools, University High School, to which her parents finally obliged.
 Lura graduated from this school in 1892.

 She then went to ISNU from 1892 to 1893 to receive her teacher education.
 During her first year, she joined the Sapphonian Society, which was an all-female literary society, mentored by June Rose Colby.
 She became the society's president.